 Pixelated metasurfaces for linear-polarization conversion and absorption

 Terahertz metasurfaces with pixelated meta-atoms were designed for linear-polarization conversion and absorption.
 The differences between the two functionalities emerged from the number and arrangement of metal-dielectric combos patching some but not necessarily every pixel of each meta-atom.
-A patching arrangement for a meta-atom with (Formula presented.) pixels yielded polarization conversion ratio (PCR) (Formula presented.) over the 10.20–16.08 THz band, whereas another yielded absorptance (A) (Formula presented.) over the 27.67–28.73 THz band.
+A patching arrangement for a meta-atom with 3 x 3 pixels yielded polarization conversion ratio (PCR) > 0.9 over the 10.20–16.08 THz band, whereas another yielded absorptance (A) > 0.9 over the 27.67–28.73 THz band.
 A third patching arrangement delivered both functionalities, albeit in different spectral regimes: high PCR and high A at 13.92 THz and 29.1 THz, respectively.
 The spatial profiles of the electric and magnetic fields in each meta-atom suffice to explain the display of these functionalities.
-The generality of the pixelated meta-atom approach was supported by a meta-atom with (Formula presented.) pixels.
+The generality of the pixelated meta-atom approach was supported by a meta-atom with 4 x 4 pixels.

 Files